litmuschaos/litmus-docs/website/versioned_docs/version-3.7.0/faq.md

 ### Does Litmusctl support actions that are currently performed from the portal dashboard?

-Yes, Chaos Infrastructure connection, creation and chaos experiment executiom are now being supported in Litmusctl. [documentation of litmusctl](https://github.com/litmuschaos/litmusctl/blob/master/Usage_0.23.0.md).
+Yes, Chaos Infrastructure connection, creation and chaos experiment execution are now being supported in Litmusctl. [documentation of litmusctl](https://github.com/litmuschaos/litmusctl/blob/master/Usage_0.23.0.md).

 ### How to solve `invalid token` issue in litmusctl?